-He ended up sitting in the car, rapidly filling out notebooks with a spread of information.
-He looked up some of it on his phone, trying to see if there was some kind of game that related to any of it.
+He ended up sitting in the car, filling out notebooks in a flurry with a spread of information.
+He searched web pages on his phone, trying to see if there was some kind of game that related to any of it.

-He asked one of his gamer friends some vague questions about the stuff, including the name Torians.
+Dustin asked one of his gamer friends some vague questions about the stuff, including the name Torian.

 Dustin put his phone down and bit his lip, looking out at the green scenery that bordered the edge of the university.

-It was all too real, to many emotions attached to the memories and the overwhelming accuracy of what was going to happen that day that Dustin couldn't help but feel it was the future.
+It was all too real, too many emotions attached to the memories and the overwhelming accuracy of what would happen that day that Dustin couldn't help but feel it was the future.

 He tried again to open the 'display' that littered his memories, but again, nothing popped up.
 Part of him knew, from the memories, that it was best if it never popped up.

 But the time before it did was short, less than a year.
-He was going to go insane if he did nothing, waiting until the seemingly inevitable.
+He would go insane if he did nothing, waiting until the inevitable.
 He couldn't just quit university.
-No one was going to understand if he started talking about doomsday.
-He'd be thrown in hospital, which would make things even worse.
+No one would understand if he rambled on about doomsday.
+They’d throw him in hospital, which would make things even worse.

-To help settle himself a little, he made a list of things to do before the end of year on his phone, making sure that each was achievable, and would still allow him to act like everything was normal.
-If, by the end of the year, his memories truly were a farce.
-Then he would go get therapy, and continue his life as normal.
+To help settle himself a little, he made a list of things to do before the end of the year on his phone, making sure that each was achievable, and would still allow him to act like everything was normal.
+If by the end of the year, his memories were a farce, then he would go get therapy, and continue his life as normal.

-He had ended up sitting in his car for a couple of hours, missing his other lecture.
-Ben, who had attended the same lectures, was messaging him worriedly.
+He sat in his car for two hours, missing his other lecture.
+Ben, who had attended the same lectures, was messaging him every ten minutes.
 He had never missed a single class before.

-Dustin messaged him back, saying that he wasn't feeling well, and was going to be MIA for a couple of days.
-Ben asked back if it had to do with the Cynthia woman.
+Dustin messaged him back, saying he wasn't feeling well and would miss two days.
+Ben asked if it involved Cynthia.

 Dustin kept looking at the text as he prepared to drive back home, hovering over the send button.

-His mother had asked him again if everything was OK when he returned home, and he gave the same excuse as he had to Ben.
+His mother had asked him again if he was feeling well when he returned home, and he gave the same excuse as he had to Ben.

 Fooling around before dinner, Dustin booted up his computer and transferred some of his notes from the notebooks, with additional information, into documents, sorting them in folders.

-Without a display, Dustin felt like he was naked, missing a part of himself that offered reassurance.
+Without a display, Dustin felt naked, missing a part of himself that offered reassurance.
 To off put the feeling, he wrote a 'status' screen into a spreadsheet and filled it out from what he remembered, making it like something out of a game.

 Intelligence - 14